Ovechkin scores No. 699, but Caps lose to Canadiens in OT

 Lars Eller then gave Washington a 2-1 lead with 2:57 left in the second period with a strong individual effort.
 He came from behind the net, and as the puck got into the air near Price, Eller batted it past him.
 But the lead did not last long as Brendan Gallagher got control of a loose puck in front of the Washington net and beat Holtby with 1:23 remaining.

-The Canadiens outshot the Caps 17-12 in that second period, came up with several chances once more, and Washington was fortunate to escape in a 2-2 tie.
-Chiarot of Montreal posted the tiebreaker 30 seconds into the third period when he scored from the edge of the left circle.
+The Canadiens outshot the Caps 17-12 in that second period, came up with several more chances, and Washington was fortunate to escape in a 2-2 tie.
+Chiarot posted the tiebreaker 30 seconds into the third period when he scored from the edge of the left circle.
 The Capitals then sent the game into overtime when Tom Wilson poked the puck past Price from in front with 20.1 seconds left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)